a woman sitting at a table with a laptop and a book research religious cult programming

 Here’s how it works…

-Repeated exposure to fear-inducing messages—whether about eternal punishment or relational rejection—activates the amygdala, the brain's fear center, which can cause people to remain in a heightened state of fear and compliance.
+Repeated exposure to fear-inducing messages activates the amygdala (the part of the brain that processes fear and emotional responses), ****which can cause people to remain in a heightened state of fear and compliance.

 Chronic activation of the amygdala can eventually impair the prefrontal cortex, the part of the brain responsible for critical thinking and decision-making.